TobySuch/ivy-list/README.md

 This method is meant to help you prioritise what needs to be done the next day, and stops you from getting distracted from trying to multi task.

+# Requirements
+## Backend
+Python 3.8 or greater

+Django 3.1 or greater
+django-cors-headers 3.4 or greater djangorestframework 3.11 or greater djangorestframework-simplejwt 4.4 or greater

+And their dependencies.
+All are pip packages that can be installed using the requirements.txt file found in the backend root folder.
+I reccomend using a virtual environment.